manniwood/mmpt/README.md

 # MMPT: Manni's MyBatis PostgreSQL Types

+## This is abandonware

+In particular, I don't know how much longer the bintray download will work.

+Feel free to fork this repo, though!

+## Summary

 Note: This README is for the release version of MMPT.
 As development continues on master, follow README-master.md.
 When releases are made, part of the process will be copying README-master.md